Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What are the ways that I can send money to Spain

-Bank transfers.
-Many major Canadian banks will allow you to send money to Spain.
+- Bank transfers.
+Many major Singapore banks will allow you to send money to Spain.

-Money transfer providers.
-Providers like XE and CurrencyTransfer can help you quickly and easily transfer your money online.
+- Money transfer providers.
+Providers like OFX and Wise can help you quickly and easily transfer your money online.

-PayPal.
-Electronic payment giant PayPal allows you to send money from Canada to Spain.
+- PayPal.
+Electronic payment giant PayPal allows you to send money from Singapore to Spain.

-Cheques and money orders.
-Although not a quick option, you could send an international cheque overseas, obtained from your financial institution.
+- Cheques.
+Although not a quick option, you could obtain an international cheque from your bank and send it overseas.

 How to get the most out of your money transfer to Spain